oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

 ## Purpose
 When optimizing a design, choosing the right interface can effectively improve the Quality of Results (QoR), often without requiring changes to the design's algorithm.
-Sometimes the system that a component will be added to, dictates what interfaces must be used.
+Sometimes the system that a  will be added to, dictates what interfaces must be used.

 This tutorial shows how to use the Memory Mapped Host (mmhost) macros to configure memory-mapped interfaces for kernel's arguments.
 These generated interfaces will follow the Avalon MM protocol.

-Deciding what combinations of Avalon-MM interfaces your component uses is dependent on both the desired area and performance of the component, as well as constraints from the system (i.e., what type of memory is available?, is there contention on the memory bus?, etc.).
+Deciding what combinations of Avalon-MM interfaces your kernal uses is dependent on both the desired area and performance of the kernal, as well as constraints from the system (i.e., what type of memory is available?, is there contention on the memory bus?, etc.).

 ### Memory-mapped interface parameters